annygakh/conjugation-flashcards/README.md

 # Spanish Conjugation Flashcards
 This is a python script that creates text files, containing conjugations for the spanish verbs you provided, ready to be imported into Quizlet.
+The conjugations are scraped from spanishdict.com

 # Example
 __Supported types as indicated in the script itself__